Asymmetry of Digital Literacy Between The Political Divide

 Keen on organizing over decentralized, liberated communication Coalesces into centralized “alt” surviellence platforms

-Strong overlap with GNU/Linux, BSD, free software userbase Remains on OS and software designed by the same FAANGs who keep banning them
+Strong overlap with Linux, BSD, free software userbase Remains on OS and software designed by the same FAANGs who keep banning them

 Often developers, build and host their own sites/services Creates replacement platforms using prepackaged big tech cloud infrastructure & middleware